 For you see your calling, brethren, that not many wise according to the flesh, not many mighty, not many noble, are called.
 But God has chosen the foolish things of the world to put to shame the wise, and God has chosen the weak things of the world to put to shame the things which are mighty; and the base things of the world and the things which are despised God has chosen, and the things which are not, to bring to nothing the things that are, that no flesh should glory in His presence.
 But of Him you are in Christ Jesus, who became for us wisdom from God—and righteousness and sanctification and redemption— that, as it is written, “He who glories, let him glory in the Lord.”

 There is a lot of sobering and humbling teaching going on in this passage, but I point out two things.
 First, Paul says there are not many wise according to the flesh as being God’s choice in His calling.
+He also teaches that it was actually the purpose of God that the world through its own wisdom and reasoning could never know God.
 I know that the above passage speaks specifically of God’s calling and salvation.
 Now humor me by applying this to gaining the knowledge of God after individual salvation is settled.
 Is it possible for true Christians to still be wise according to the flesh?
 Is it possible we can act in human effort and wisdom, apart from grace, the Holy Spirit, and even the revelation of Scripture?
 It may not be right for the believer, but sure it is possible.

 The second point is found in this part of the above passage – “…that no flesh should glory in His presence.”
 This is a simple truth.
 The whole passage makes this perfectly clear.
 Actually, all of Scripture makes this abundantly clear.
 Yet Christendom seems to think this only applies to the world.